Skip to content

 Unconfirmed is a passive state meaning no operations are performed while a run is in this state.

-If the user approves (confirms) the plan, the run transitions to the temporary Confirmed state and waits for a worker node to pick it up.
-If the user doesn't like the plan and discards it, the run transitions to the terminal Discarded state.
+If the user approves (confirms) the plan, the run transitions to the confirmed state and waits for a worker node to pick it up.
+If the user doesn't like the plan and discards it, the run transitions to the terminal discarded state.

 Targeted replan»

-To get to the replan screen after the run reaches the unconfirmed state, click on the Changes button in the left corner, select the resources you would like to have a targeted plan for, and then, the replan option will pop out, similar to the screenshot below.
+To get to the replan screen after the run reaches the unconfirmed state, click on Changes in the left corner, select the resources you would like to have a targeted plan for, and then, the replan option will display.

 Discarded»

-Discarded state follows Unconfirmed and indicates that the user did not like the changes detected by the Planning phase.
+Discarded state follows unconfirmed and indicates that the user rejected the changes detected by the planning phase.

-Discarded is a passive state meaning no operations are performed while a run is in this state.
+Discarded is a passive state, meaning no operations are performed.
 It's also a terminal state meaning that no further state can supersede it.

 Confirmed»

-Confirmed state follows Unconfirmed indicates that a user has accepted the plan generated in the Planning phase and wants to apply it but no worker has picked up the job yet.
-This state is similar to Queued in a sense that shows only temporarily until one of the workers picks up the associated job and changes the state to Applying.
+Confirmed state follows unconfirmed and indicates that a user accepted the plan generated in the planning phase and wants to apply it, but no worker has picked up the job yet.
+This state is similar to queued in a sense that shows only temporarily until one of the workers picks up the associated job and changes the state to Applying.
 On the other hand, there is no way to stop a run once it's confirmed.

-Confirmed is a passive state meaning no operations are performed while a run is in this state.
+Confirmed is a passive state, meaning no operations are performed.

 Applying»